-The NJTPA has recently completed the GHG Inventory & Forecast project (GHG I&F) for the 13-county NJTPA region.
+The NJTPA completed the FY 2011 GHG Inventory & Forecast project (GHG I&F) for the 13-county NJTPA region.
 The goal of the study was to quantify the amount and kinds of climate change gases that are emitted in the region.
 The project presents greenhouse gas emissions from all major sectors, including:

 fuel consumption and electricity use in the residential, commercial, and industrial sectors;